 Verify installation:

-name: multi-cloud-architecture description: Design multi-cloud architectures using a decision framework to select and integrate services across AWS, Azure, and GCP.
+name: multi-cloud-architecture description: Design multi-cloud architectures using a decision framework to select and integrate services across AWS, Azure, GCP, and OCI.
 Use when building multi-cloud systems, avoiding vendor lock-in, or leveraging best-of-breed services from multiple providers.

 Multi-Cloud Architecture

-Decision framework and patterns for architecting applications across AWS, Azure, and GCP.
+Decision framework and patterns for architecting applications across AWS, Azure, GCP, and OCI.

 Purpose